reggister00/reggister00/README.md

 <!---
 reggister00/reggister00 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->I am a learning game and website designer.
-I only use coding... completely original by me.
+I use originial and non-original codes.